-If you’re a current Software Assurance customer, you can check your Software Assurance benefits through the Microsoft Volume Licensing Service Center (VLSC).
+If you’re a current Software Assurance customer, you can check your Software Assurance benefits through the Microsoft Volume Licensing Service Center (VLSC) or the Microsoft Business Center (MPSA customers).
 You’ll need Software Assurance Benefits Manager privileges (or other access permissions) to do so.

 What courses are available, and in which languages?

 Software Assurance E-Learning offers hundreds of hours of select courses in multiple languages for some of Microsoft’s most popular products.
-Courses are grouped into three categories: Applications (such as Microsoft Office), Systems (such as Microsoft Windows), and Server (such as Microsoft Exchange Server).
-Select Systems and Applications courses are offered in English, Chinese (Traditional and Simplified), Czech, French, Danish, Dutch, German, Italian, Japanese, Korean, Polish, Portuguese (Brazil), Russian, Spanish, and Swedish.
-Select Server courses are offered in English, French, German, Japanese, and Spanish.
+Courses are grouped into categories: Applications (such as Microsoft Office) and Systems (such as Microsoft Windows).
+Some Systems and Applications courses are offered in English, Chinese (Traditional and Simplified), Czech, French, Danish, Dutch, German, Italian, Japanese, Korean, Polish, Portuguese (Brazil), Russian, Spanish, and Swedish.
+Select Server courses are available in the Microsoft Virtual Academy.

 You can view the current list of Software Assurance eligible courses.
-Under Program Type, select SA Systems, SA Applications and/or SA Server.
+Under Program Type, select SA Systems and/or SA Applications.

 How long do I have to complete an E-Learning course?
 Do courses ever expire?